ethereum/go-ethereum/docs/_interface/consensus-clients.md

 After The Merge, miners are no longer responsible for securing the Ethereum blockchain.
 Instead, this becomes the responsibility of validators that have staked at least 32 ETH into a deposit contract and run validator software.
 Each of the consensus clients have their own validator software that is described in detail in their respective documentation.
 The easiest way to handle staking and validator key generation is to use the Ethereum Foundation [Staking Launchpad][launchpad-link].
+The launchpad is also available for [Prater][prater-launchpad-link], [Ropsten][ropsten-launchpad-link] and [Kiln][kiln-launchpad-link] testnets.
+It is also highly recommended to review the [Merge readiness checklist][checklist-link].

 ## Using Geth